-We all know that a place can impact how we feel but often times we underestimate that influence.
-According to the book Sacred Spaces by Denise Linn “you cannot separate the purpose of your livelihood from the space you occupy to fulfill it”.
+We all know that a place can impact how we feel, but often we underestimate that influence.
+According to the book Sacred Spaces by Denise Linn, “you cannot separate the purpose of your livelihood from the space you occupy to fulfill it.”

-In addition, I needed to consider what the new digs will impact the direction of my practice?
+Also, I needed to consider what the new digs will impact the direction of my practice?
 I decided that it was time to invest in a bigger space with more flexibility.
 I wanted to offer more value to the client experience and additional services.
-I want my place to not only be a source of therapy but also restoration and replenishment.
+I want my place to be not only a source of therapy but also restoration and replenishment.
 My wish list included:

-- A treatment room that could fit my electric table plus a portable one, so I can offer partner massages.
+A treatment room that could fit my electric table plus a portable one to offer partner massages.

-- A reception area that allowed me to set up a hospitality station (with healthy refreshments), an aromatherapy blending station, and a small retail area.
+A reception area allowed me to set up a hospitality station (with healthy refreshments), an aromatherapy blending station, and a small retail area.

 Whether you are moving or not, the need to evaluate your space periodically is vital.
-The process is pretty straight forward; the signs are gathered by using all of your senses including how you feel.
+The process is pretty straightforward; the signs are gathered using all of your senses, including how you feel.
 Just be still and imagine that you are a stranger entering this office for the first time.
 Does the room say that you care?
 Does it match how you want your client to feel when they are with you?
 Do you feel passionate and purposeful?

-My clients have responded as I had hoped, expressing how much they love the new space; remarking on the overall feel and helping me with individual choices.
-I’m loving this next phase of my practice and I am confident that my clients will too.
-It was an involved process for me and my clients but it was time well spent.
+My clients have responded as I had hoped, expressing how much they love the new space, remarking on the overall feel, and helping me with individual choices.
+I love this next phase of my practice, and I am confident that my clients will too.
+It was an involved process for my clients and me, but it was time well spent.